kaymccormick/awesome-restructuredtext/README.rst

 * `reStructuredText vs Markdown for documentation
   <http://www.zverovich.net/2016/06/16/rst-vs-markdown.html>`_ - An
-  excellent write up on the *pros and cons* of using reST versus MarkDown.
+  excellent write up on the *pros and cons* of two prominent documentation formats.

 ..
 Pre-release software
    ====================